ccc-lab/ccc-firebase/README.md

 You have two options:

-1. Log into the [Firebase Console](firebase.google.com/) using a Google account and create a new project
+1. Log into the [Firebase Console](firebase.google.com/) using your preferred Google account and create a new project.
 2. Request access to the lab's Firebase project.
 You can email arkram AT umich DOT edu for access.

 ### Step 3: Link your local project to the console